BMC-CS-151/BMC-CS-151.github.io/labs/Lab01.md

     - `balance` as a `double`
     - appropriate constructor(s)
     - method `void withdraw (double amount)`: If the withdrawal amount is greater than the current balance, throw your custom exception.
 Otherwise, subtract the amount from the balance then print the withdrawal amount and the new balance.
-3. Test both:
+3. Test both with the driver code below:
     - A successful withdrawal
-    - A withdrawal that causes the custom exception. with the following driver code
+    - A withdrawal that causes the custom exception

 ```
 public class TestWithdrawal {
   public static void main(String[] args) {